catenax/tractusx/infrastructure/terraform/README.md

 3. From the main directory of this repository, run `terraform init`
 4. Run `terraform plan`
 5. Run `terraform apply`.
 If you only have contributor roles, the following error will appear:

-As you can see in `version.tf`, the terraform state is persisted in a storage account.
-The storage account and the container have been created manually.

 ```
 Error: authorization.RoleAssignmentsClient#Create: Failure responding to request: StatusCode=403 -- Original Error: autorest/azure: Service returned an error.
 Status=403 Code="AuthorizationFailed" Message="The client 'youraccount@example.com' with object id 'xxx' does not have authorization to perform action 'Microsoft.Authorization/roleAssignments/write' over scope '/subscriptions/speedboat-id/resourceGroups/catenacax1-dev-rg/providers/Microsoft.ContainerRegistry/registries/catenacax1devacr/providers/Microsoft.Authorization/roleAssignments/roleId' or the scope is invalid.
 If access was recently granted, please refresh your credentials."